 You may generally upgrade to a VPS or dedicated server if your website outgrows its current shared hosting package.
 Get in touch with your hosting provider for details on potential upgrades and their related prices.

-There are a lot of shared hosting examples in 2024.
-Hostinger, Bluehost, A2 Hosting, HostArmada, and ChecmiCloud are to name a few on the list of best web hosting providers.
+There are a lot of shared hosting examples in 2025.
+WordPress.com, Hostinger, Bluehost, HostArmada, and ChemiCloud are to name a few in the list of best web hosting providers.

 Also Read: